wur-bioinformatics/introduction-to-bioinformatics/week1.md

 This data-driven approach uses existing and newly generated data to get hints on what regions of a genome encode genes.
 Depending on the type of data, these predictions have more or less predictive power.
 Some commonly used evidence types are:

 - RNA-sequencing data: the most direct form of evidence for what regions of the genome are transcribed.
 As such, RNA-sequencing 'reads' often provide the best form of evidence in identifying splice sites in eukaryotes.
-Note that not all transcribed RNA will be translated into protein, and that therefore not all RNA-sequencing reads are evidence for protein coding genes.
+Note that not all transcribed RNA will be translated into proteins, and that therefore not all RNA-sequencing reads are evidence for protein coding genes.
 Distinguishing between protein-coding and non-coding RNA is not always trivial.
 - Homology evidence: Aligning DNA or protein sequences of known genes (from other organisms) is valuable evidence in finding coding regions of the genome.
 Due to the redundancy in the genetic code, it is not trivial to correctly identify splice sites when aligning protein sequences to a genome.
 Homology evidence from closely related organisms leads to higher quality predictions than evidence from distantly related organisms.
 - Whole-genome alignments: this approach uses the annotated genome of a closely related organism to directly identify coding regions in a novel genome.
-For example: Whole-genome alignment of mouse and human genomes reveals that large parts of mouse chromosome 2 are homologous to human chromosome 20.
+For example: whole-genome alignment of mouse and human genomes reveals that large parts of mouse chromosome 2 are homologous to human chromosome 20.
 The alignment procedure results in a direct 1-to-1 mapping of mouse and human genome coordinates, and as such annotation coordinates can be transferred between genomes.

 #### Ab initio prediction

 > _Ab initio_ (latin): from first principles, from the beginning

 These methods rely on statistics to learn a predictive model from a known annotated genome.
-Various forms of ab-initio models exist, and whereas implementation details differ, most follow a similar line of reasoning.
+Various forms of ab initio models exist, and whereas implementation details differ, most follow a similar line of reasoning.
 For now, we will stick to a high level description.
-All ab-initio models scan through a DNA sequence and at each position give a score for a specific type of annotation.
+All ab initio models scan through a DNA sequence and at each position give a score for a specific type of annotation.
 In addition, they often take their genomic context into account.
-For example, the probility of a protein-coding annotation on a nucleotide A is high when the next two observed nucleotides are T and G, producing the ATG start-codon methionine.
+For example, the probability of a protein-coding annotation on a nucleotide A is high when the next two observed nucleotides are T and G, producing the ATG start-codon methionine.
 In addition, most methods also take the _predicted annotation_ of the genomic context into account.
 For example: the probibility that ATG actually codes for a start codon is much higher if we can predict an in-frame stop codon.
 In eukaryotic genome prediction these models become quite complex because they have to include splice sites in all three reading frames.
 How _exactly_ a model decides what annotation score to give to which nucleotide is part of the model architecture and parameterization.
 In all cases, the model parameters are chosen to accurately reproduce a known genome annotation.
 If sufficient data is used to learn the model parameters, it is assumed that these models can be used to predict annotations on novel genome sequences.
 Like homology-based prediction, this model-based approach works best for closely related organisms.

 :::{Admonition} Note 5: Hidden Markov Models
-Several ab-initio gene predictors that use the statistical procedure described above fall in a broader category of models called Hidden Markov Models (HMMs).
+Several ab initio gene predictors that use the statistical procedure described above, fall in a broader category of models called Hidden Markov Models (HMMs).
 HMMs are designed to model sequence characteristics, and as such they find widespread adoption in bioinformatics.
 Week 2 covers HMMs in greater detail.
 :::

 ### Evidence/prediction integration